 "Ideally when my students leave the classroom, they have learned something about the history of Hinduism and its amazing classical scripture, but they are also prepared to travel to India, or just to interact with friends and classmates they may meet who are Hindu."

-Associate professor of religion, NEH Chair in the Humanities
+Associate professor of South Asian religions, N.E.H.
+Chair in the Humanities

 After years of studying Hinduism and the ancient language of Sanskrit, Karline McLain realized that her training was missing something when it came to understanding today's Hindus.